spree/spree_rails_frontend/README.md

 # Spree (Legacy) Frontend

-This is the old Spree Storefront extracted from Spree < 4.3.
+This is the old Spree Storefront extracted from Spree < 4.3 which was upgraded to Turbo/Hotwire.

 ## Installation